-Include all stakeholders.
+Include all stakeholders

 Success in any enterprise depends on the joint efforts of both employees and employers.
-Policy decisions should be made only after appropriate involvement of those affected by the decisions and with due consideration of those holding dissenting views.
-While employers generally make the policy decisions, the active input of employee views and constructive suggestions are often a shortcut to success.
+Policy decisions should only be made after appropriate involvement of those affected by the decisions and with due consideration of those holding dissenting views.

-Listen to all sides.
+Listen to all sides

 If we are to build trust and truly listen to one another, we must all acknowledge a valid criticism of policies and practices, particularly concerning the treatment of religion and religious perspectives.
 At the same time, those with sincere religious convictions need to acknowledge that the rights of others are equally important, and that the task of employers is to see that all are treated with respect.
-Employees can contribute to a respectful workplace if they raise concerns with the employer before they become full-blown disputes.

-Work for comprehensive policies.
+Work for comprehensive policies

 Adopting clear policies that uphold religious freedom in the workplace can contribute to greater harmony and productivity.
 On the other hand, failure to have such policies can lead to confusion, conflict, and even legal disputes.
 By working together to develop comprehensive policies, employers and employees demonstrate that they take religious freedom seriously.
-Many employers would welcome respectful suggestions for policy improvement.

-Be pro-active.
+Be pro-active

 Waiting for a problem to arise before taking action increases the likelihood of strife in the workplace, legal challenges, and mistrust.
-Acting before the problem arises, such as by adopting clear policies, will minimize problems and maybe avoid them altogether.
+Acting before problem arises, such as by adopting clear policies, will minimize problems and maybe even avoid them altogether.

-Commit to civil debate.
+Commit to civil debate